julienrwe/dam-documentation/src/general.md

 Moreover, the technology enables **the effortless digitization of real-world assets and assists businesses in streamlining their processes by incorporating their own business rules into a shared ecosystem**.
 Users can interact with each other without the need for a third party intermediary.
 All information recorded on the Blockchain is unfalsifiable, immutable, and can be verified at any time.

-This simplification offers distributors and merchants a more efficient value chain, leading to a reduction in operating costs and a frictionless customer experience. **This is the essence of what DAM proposes**
+This simplification offers distributors and merchants a more efficient value chain, leading to a reduction in operating costs and a top notch customer experience. **This is the essence of what DAM proposes**

 ### **A new era of payments**
-***What if you could create your own digital payment ecosystem and leverage it to become your competitve edge ?***
+***What if you could create your own digital payment ecosystem and leverage it to become your competitive edge ?***

-Our goal is to make it easy to transfer value, just like sending information to each other.
-To achieve this, we plan to allow the digitization of any product or asset through Worldline Digital Asset Management console.
-This platform is both **innovative** and **modular**, and is expected to play a crucial role in shaping the future of PayTech.
+Our goal is to make the transfer of any value carrier as easy as it is for information.
+To achieve this, we plan to enable the digitization of any product or asset through the Worldline Digital Asset Management console.
+This platform is both **innovative** and **modular**, and should play a crucial role in shaping the future of PayTech.

 <img src="https://user-images.githubusercontent.com/126062813/222182113-9409f0ae-8bca-44b7-a3e7-f5d6de54cf7c.png" width="120" height="300"> <img src="https://user-images.githubusercontent.com/126062813/222182189-3d2d6c52-20e9-4e0c-9d94-2d8f0767c0bc.png" width="120" height="300">